Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ## (Q3) How much of the Evolutionary "Search Space" has been Searched?
 (40 points)

-In the previous problem, we estimated how big is the space of all genomes as long as the _E. coli_ genome (spoiler: very big).
+In the previous problem, we estimated how big the space of all genomes as long as the _E. coli_ genome is(spoiler: very big).
 In this problem, we will estimate how much of this space has been searched.
 Thanks to a long-term evolution [experiment](http://myxo.css.msu.edu/) it is possible to estimate that *E. coli* has a mutation rate on the order of 10<sup>-10</sup> (mutations)/(base x generation) [bionumber-source](https://bionumbers.hms.harvard.edu/bionumber.aspx?&id=105813).
 Assume that *E. coli* has a genome size of 10^7 bases per genome.

 **Q.3.a.**  What is the rate of mutations/genome x generation for *E. coli*?
 That is to say, how many mutations should we expect per individual bacterial genome replication event?